open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 Additionally, enriching your codebase with
 [manual instrumentation](/docs/instrumentation/net/manual)
-gets you customized observability data.
+gives you customized observability data.

 You'll also want to configure an appropriate exporter to [export your telemetry data](/docs/instrumentation/net/exporters) to one or more telemetry backends.